Kinds-of-Intelligence-CFI/animal-ai/docs/gettingStarted/Installation-Guide.md

 - **Download Python**: Obtain Python 3.9.x from [Python's official website](https://www.python.org/downloads/).
 - **Run the Installer**: Follow the installation instructions.
 Ensure to **add Python to your PATH** (via the checkbox).
 Note: if you're doing a custom intallation, it is recommended to keep the `install pip` box ticked and use `pip` to install dependencies.
 - **Check Installation**: Open a Command Prompt terminal and run `python --version`.
 You should see the version you installed.
 Make sure it's Python 3.9.x.
+- todo: if using conda, specify python to 3.9 in the conda environment setup (conda create --name your_env_name python=3.9) or application

 ### 2. Cloning the Animal-AI Repository (Optional)
 - **Prepare a Directory**: Create a root folder for the AnimalAI project for better organization.